Application deadline: Midday, Monday 29 October

 You do not need a track record in intimate performance but you will need to demonstrate a commitment to exploring this field in your application.

-Glasgow performances as part of Take Me Somewhere Festival: Dates between May 14th and June 2nd 2018
+Glasgow performances as part of Take Me Somewhere Festival: Between 15 May and 1 June, 2019